mittagessen/kraken/docs/index.rst

 Models
 ------

-Finally you'll have to scrounge up an RNN to do the actual recognition of characters.
-To download ocropus' default RNN converted to the new format and place it in the kraken directory for the current user:
+Finally you'll have to scrounge up a recognition model to do the actual recognition of characters.
+To download the default English text recognition model and place it in the user's kraken directory:

 .. code-block:: console